Jillypuff/ElevatorSimulator/README.md

 ## Usage
 - Just build and run solution
 - To change frequency of people spawning change the spawnProbability variable in SimulationController.cs
-- To change opening and closing time of buildings change the corresponding variable in Building.cs
+- To change opening and closing time and/or numbers of floors in buildings change the corresponding variable in Building.cs
+- To change elevator capacity change MaximumAmountOfPeople in Elevator.cs

 ## Contributing